0

 Purging (common with actives) happens in your usual breakout areas and resolves within a few weeks.
 Irritation causes redness, burning, or itching in new areas — stop use or reduce frequency if that happens.

-9. I missed a few days — do I have to start over?
+2. I missed a few days of my routine – do I have to start over?

 Look for subtle signs: smoother texture, softer touch, reduced tightness, more even tone, and makeup that applies more seamlessly.
 These are early signals your skin is responding well.